 Verizon military discounts

 Verizon also offers discounts for eligible military members and veterans on certain plans.
-These discounts start at $5 off per month and go up to $15 off per month on gigabit connections.† If your plan qualifies, you can also get these discounts even as a current Verizon customer.
-If your plan is not eligible for a military discount, you can still get the discount by switching to a plan that does qualify.
+Both new and current Verizon customers can apply for a military discount.
+These discounts start at $5 off per month and go up to $15 off per month on gigabit connections.† If you’re a current customer and your plan is not eligible for a military discount, you can still get the discount by switching to a plan that does qualify.

 †w/Auto Pay, taxes, and equip. charges.